Impact of inhomogeneous reionization on post-reionization 21 cm intensity mapping measurement of cosmological parameters: Acknowledgements

 \section{Acknowledgements}

-We are grateful to Yi Mao and Chun-Hao To for helpful suggestions and comments.
+We are grateful to Yi Mao, Yao Zhang and Chun-Hao To for helpful suggestions and comments.
+We thank the anonymous referee for comments regarding the 21 cm experiments configuration and ``wedge'' issue.
 CMG is thankful to Alpha-Cen and the Cenca Bridge undergraduate remote internship program for their efforts on connecting undergraduate students from Central America and the Caribbean with researchers in other regions.
-HL and CMH were supported by NASA award 15-WFIRST15-0008, Simons Foundation award 60052667, and the David \& Lucile Packard Foundation award 2021-72096.
-PMC was supported by NSFC grant No.~12050410236 and the Tsinghua Shui Mu Scholarship.
+HL and CMH were supported by OSU Presidential Fellowship, NASA award 15-WFIRST15-0008, Simons Foundation award 60052667, and the David \& Lucile Packard Foundation award 2021-72096.
+PMC was supported by NSFC grant No.~12050410236, the Major Key Project of PCL, and the Tsinghua Shui Mu Scholarship.
 We acknowledge the Pitzer Cluster at the Ohio Supercomputing Center \citep{OhioSupercomputerCenter1987} and Tsinghua Astrophysics High-Performance Computing platform at Tsinghua University for providing computational and data storage resources that have contributed to the research results reported within this paper.